statamic/v2-docs/content/collections/docs/environments.md

     slices: 20
 ```

 Anything nested under `settings` would override values in the corresponding yaml file.
-So in this example, `debug` and `debug_bar` will override the values in `debug.yaml`.
+In this example, `debug` and `debug_bar` will override the values in `debug.yaml`.

 Anything nested under `addons` would override values in the corresponding addon's yaml file.
-So in this example, `slices` would override the value in the `bacon` addon's setting file.
+In this example, `slices` will override the value in the `bacon` addon's setting file.

-You can also interpolate in your environment files, if you wish.
+You may also interpolate in your environment files, if you wish.

 ``` .language-yaml
 settings: